hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 ## A service worker installs and activates

 Let’s look at what happens during the installation of the service worker.
-To set up a service worker, you need to implement two event handlers:
+Two event handlers can be used during service worker installation:

 * `install`
 * `activate`

-These events are fired once for a service worker in a particular scope, no matter how many clients use it.
+These events are fired once for a given service worker version in a particular scope, no matter how many clients use it.
+The only time these events will fire a second time is when a new version of the service worker is downloaded.

 ### Install